UWPCE-PythonCert/ProgrammingInPython/source/modules/TestDrivenDevelopment.rst

         return result

-This is straightforward: if the given input (``n``) is greater than ``3999``, raise an ``ValueError`` exception.
-The unit test does not check the human-readable string that accompanies the exception, although you could write another test that did check it (but watch out for internationalization issues for strings that vary by the user’s language or environment).
+This is straightforward: if the given input (``n``) is greater than ``3999``, raise a ``ValueError`` exception.
+The unit test does not check the human-readable string that accompanies the exception, although you could write another test that did check it if you wanted to be sure (but watch out for internationalization issues for strings that vary by the user’s language or environment).

 Does this make the test pass?
 Let’s find out.